JianGuanTHU/AMOR/README.md

 bash ./exploit.sh
 ```

 The trained model will be saved under `./model/adaptation_model`.
+We provide the checkpoint [here](https://huggingface.co/Jiann/AMOR-adaptation).